trinodb/trino/presto-docs/src/main/sphinx/connector/system.rst

 ``runtime.nodes``
 ^^^^^^^^^^^^^^^^^

-The nodes table contains the list of visible nodes in the Presto cluster along with their status.
+The nodes table contains the list of visible nodes in the Trino cluster along with their status.

 .. _optimizer_rule_stats: